storeo/library-scaffolding/README.md

-# library-scaffolding
+# Scaffolding
-Project scaffolding for a React library in Webpack
+Clone this repo and use it as a scaffolding for any React library development